 Britain’s Flybe operates 218 routes in 10 countries, and carrier flies domestically within the UK, as well as to European cities — with a specific focus on smaller, secondary airports.

-Last week, Flybe announced it was ‘up for sale’ after pre-tax profits for the six months to 30 September fell by 54% to £7.4m, and revenues had fallen by 2.4% to £419.2m.
-As a result, Flybe’s shares have fallen by almost 75% since September.
+In late-2018, Flybe announced it was ‘up for sale’ after pre-tax profits for the six months to 30 September fell by 54% to £7.4m, and revenues had fallen by 2.4% to £419.2m.
+As a result, Flybe’s shares have fallen by almost 75% since September 2018.
 The airline is now valued at approximately £25m, far below the £215m it was valued at when it floated on the London Stock Exchange in 2010.

 For Virgin Atlantic, Flybe would be of interest given the feeder-opportunities, whereby Virgin Atlantic’s passengers (along with partners Delta, and Air France-KLM) could travel across the long-haul network, connecting on to a UK domestic airline potentially owned by the Virgin group.
 Furthermore, Flybe has access to valuable take-off and landing slots at London Heathrow, which ironically was previously operated by a Virgin Atlantic UK domestic airline.